Giveth/giveth-wiki/wiki/protocol/gov-meeting-28.md

 ###  Check-in

-Griff - concise meeting
+Griff - Concise meeting
-Lindsay - concise meeting
+Lindsay - Concise meeting
-Kay - wants help with notes
+Kay - Wants help with notes
-Lindsay - Muted
-DappLion - no distractions
+DappLion - No distractions
 Satya - No distractions
 RJ - No great expectations but lets see.
 Quazia - Same wants to fix payout
 Alex - Not distracted
 Kris - Not distracted
-Andreas - muted
+Andreas - Muted
 Kate - Not distracted
 Yalor - Lets get through the meeting
 Deam - Fast

 ### Logistics

-Toggled-Off: Lorelei, Andreas, deam
+Toggled-Off: Lorelei, Andreas, Deam